initialcontext/esurient/README.md

 That's it!
 You can pretty much do anything you want in your job code, you are no longer working within the MapReduce paradigm.

 ### Warning ###
-This software is a stable and proven method for running non-MapReduce, long-lived processes on a Hadoop cluster.
+This software uses a stable and proven method for running non-MapReduce, long-lived processes on a Hadoop cluster.
 However, Esurient specializes in giving you all the rope you need to hang yourself, so _use common sense_.
 Additional caution is advised when your Esurient job will share a cluster with other users' jobs.